rubocode/frontier.nvim/doc/design/tangent.md

 > working hard.
 > **Caterina Fake**

-On the other hand, the _golang_ team took quite a while to warm upto adding generics.
+The _golang_ team took quite a while to warm upto adding generics.
 It seems like a fundamental necessity after being exposed to the concept for a few decades.
 It didn't have to be nearly as ugly looking and cryptic as it is in _C++_.
 But you are at an adavantage in reducing duplication in a significant aspect of data representation and fundamental reusable algorithm implementation with sound generics.
 People have had experience with it for quite a while.
 They had the option of doing something more intuitive and insightful earlier in the design of the langauge.